Ajay-Zad/Codeforces-Coding-Files/README.md

-These are basically all the coding files for the problems which I have solved from Codeforces.
+These are basically the coding files for the problems which I have solved on Codeforces .